 Virtual Accounts Overview

 Virtual accounts are unique, system-generated bank account numbers that facilitate secure and organized payment processing between businesses and their customers.
-Think of them as temporary, purpose-specific bank accounts that act as intermediaries in financial transactions.
-Unlike traditional bank accounts tied to a specific entity, virtual accounts are created on-demand for specific transactions, customers, or use cases, then deactivated once their purpose is fulfilled.
+Virtual accounts are purpose-specific bank accounts that act as intermediaries in financial transactions.
+They can be configured for one-time use or ongoing payment relationships, providing flexibility for different business scenarios.

-When a customer needs to make a payment, your system generates a dedicated virtual account number specifically for that transaction or customer.
-The customer then transfers funds to this virtual account from their regular bank account.
-The payment platform automatically matches incoming funds to the correct virtual account and updates your system in real-time, completing the payment cycle seamlessly.
+Virtual accounts are created and assigned to customers or transactions according to your business logic.
+When a customer needs to make a payment, they transfer funds to the virtual account you've provided them.
+Our platform automatically matches incoming funds to the correct virtual account and sends webhooks to your system in real-time, completing the payment cycle seamlessly.

 Supported Countries & Coverage